 Turkoglu was a key member of the last Orlando Magic team to reach the Finals back in 2008-09, and his contributions were vital to Orlando making it that far that season.

 81. RAJON RONDO

 Stats: 10.4 ppg, 8.5 apg, 1.7 spg, 46.0 FG% in 13 seasons

 Accolades: One NBA title, All-NBA 3rd Team, four-time All-Star, two-time All-Defensive 1st Team, three-time assists leader, one-time steals leader

 The enigmatic Rajon Rondo has put up impressive numbers and accolades throughout his still-ongoing career, and though some may argue that his averages can sometimes be misleading or empty, there’s no question that back in his prime he was one of the most impactful point guards in the league.

 His defense, thanks to sublime instincts, long arms and huge hands, has always been his strongest suit, along with his ability to create for teammates.

 Rondo has led the league in assists three times during his career, in steals once, and has one All-NBA to his name (third team).
 He was also a crucial part of the championship Boston team of 2008, when he shared lead guard duties with the previously mentioned Cassell.

 You can follow Frank Urbina on Twitter: @FrankUrbina_.

-Basketball, NBA, Ranking, Evergreen, Featured, Top, Karl-Anthony Towns, Kyle Korver, Lou Williams, Rajon Rondo, Rudy Gobert, Boston Celtics, Los Angeles Clippers, Los Angeles Lakers, Milwaukee Bucks, Minnesota Timberwolves, Utah Jazz
+Basketball, NBA, Ranking, Evergreen, Top, Karl-Anthony Towns, Kyle Korver, Lou Williams, Rajon Rondo, Rudy Gobert, Boston Celtics, Los Angeles Clippers, Los Angeles Lakers, Milwaukee Bucks, Minnesota Timberwolves, Utah Jazz